 I’ve been tracking the power usage in my home for years.
 To reduce costs, I wanted to understand what uses power in my house and to reduce electricity waste.
-This year, after moving my Z-Wave whole-home energy monitoring device natively to Home Assistant, I decided to take power usage monitoring to the next level.
-Throughout all my efforts I’ve been able to reduce my energy usage by 20% over the last year by:
+After moving my Z-Wave whole-home energy monitoring device natively to Home Assistant previously, I decided to take power usage monitoring to the next level.
+Throughout all my efforts, I’ve been able to reduce my energy usage by 20% over the last year by:

 - Automating high usage lights.